TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Halftime and end of match
+- Mounting
+	- As with always, implement representation early
+		- Or just small hud circle in its center
+			- For now, this
+			- Always draw small circle
+		- E.g. a magazine icon next to the reloaded mag

 - Reloading
 	- Essential to gameplay, really, so best to do it early
 	- Do we implement entire mounting system?
 Maybe it won't be so hard after all
-	- Also, cocking the gun
+	- Also, chambering the gun
 		- Should have a separate sound in gun invariant
 		- Should always happen automatically when one hand is free and the other holds the gun
 			- Is an exception to the rule of mounting that both items need to be in hand
-			- For now, can play the shooting animation for cocking
+			- For now, can play the shooting animation for chambering

 - Game events log and chat
 	- In the same window